Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

 \subsection{Landmarking meta-features}

-Landmarking is an approach that characterizes datasets using the performance of some fast and simple learners.
-Although the performance of any algorithm can be used as a landmarking, including the fill-fledged algorithms, some of them have been specifically used as meta-features.
-Table \ref{tab:landmark} lists the landmarking measures investigated.
+Landmarking is an approach that characterizes datasets using the performance of a set of fast and simple learners, different from the model-based meta-features, which extract information from the learning models.
+Although the performance of any algorithm can be used as a landmarking, including sophisticated algorithms, some of them have been specifically used as meta-features.
+Table~\ref{tab:landmark} lists the most common landmarking measures.
 They characterize supervised problems and are indirectly extracted, thus the whole dataset is used as an argument.
-They require the definition of hyperparameters: the learning algorithm; the evaluation measure to asses the model performance; and, the procedure used to compute them (e.g. cross validation).
+They require the definition of hyperparameters: the learning algorithm; the evaluation measure to asses the model performance; and, the procedure used to compute them (e.g. cross-validation).
 While the range is dependent on the evaluation measure (usually between 0 and 1), the cardinality is from the procedure, thereby it is user-defined.
 Since their training and test data samples are randomly chosen, all landmarking are non-deterministic.

 The measures \emph{bestNode}, \emph{randomNode} and \emph{worstNode} are the performance of a DT-model induced using different single attributes.
 Respectively, they use the following attributes: the most informative, a random one, and the least informative attribute.
 The aim is to capture information about the boundary of the classes and combine this information with the linearity of the DT-models induced with the worst and random attributes.
-The DT algorithm is a hyperparameter defined by the user, since different algorithms could be employed.
+The DT algorithm is a hyperparameter defined by the user since different algorithms could be used.

 The elite-Nearest Neighbor (\emph{eliteNN}) is the result of the $1$NN model using a subset of the most informative attributes in the dataset, whereas the one-Nearest Neighbor (\emph{oneNN}) is the result of a similar learning model induced with all attributes.
 The distance measure used by the $k$NN algorithm is a hyperparameter.